 Angus Tulloch Lochhead, Sr., immigrates from Scotland to St. Louis.
 American households are adopting refrigeration, and, as a salesman, he sees an opportunity in superior vanilla extract and flavorings—which he knows are key to superior ice cream, baked goods, and candies.

-Angus Lochhead builds his factory and begins to introduce his pure vanilla extract to bakeries and dairies around the Midwest.
+Angus Lochhead builds his factory and begins to introduce his pure vanilla extract to bakeries and dairies around the Midwest, starting the family business.

 The Great Depression hits, but Angus Lochhead “puts on his sales togs” and hits the road to sell.
 His wife knows where he is based on the orders that arrive for her to fill.
 Throughout the Depression, he is able to keep food on the table for his family … thanks to vanilla.